College Success Coaching

 Guidance for students transitioning to college or navigating challenges during their college years

 College is a period of rapid intellectual, personal, and social development.
-Even highly capable students can struggle to translate their potential into momentum once they arrive on campus.
+Even highly capable students can struggle to translate their potential into sustained engagement and direction once they arrive on campus.

-Drawing on more than 60 years of combined experience as university professors, advisors, and deans at Harvard University, Wellesley College, and Tufts University, we provide personalized coaching that helps students navigate the academic, social, and developmental realities of college life.
+Drawing on more than 60 years of combined experience as university professors, advisors, and deans at Harvard University, Wellesley College, and Tufts University, we provide personalized coaching that helps students navigate the academic, social, and developmental realities of college.

 Whether a student is preparing to begin college or is already enrolled, we build trusting relationships that help them gain—or regain—momentum, develop direction, and chart a purposeful path through college and beyond.